tonksflipp/proto-anim-ft-dialogue/README.md

 # proto-anim-ft-dialogue

-A lightweight dialogue box implementation using vanilla JavaScript, HTML5, and CSS3.
+A lightweight dialogue box implementation using JavaScript, HTML, and CSS.
 Designed as an educational project for web development fundamentals.

 ## Features
 - Dynamic text display